 Source: U.S. Citizenship and Immigration Services

-Celebrate our nation’s independence while congratulating new U.S. citizens at the Naturalization Ceremony, the largest daytime Independence Day observance in the Northwest.
+Celebrate our nation’s independence while congratulating more than 500 new U.S. citizens at the Naturalization Ceremony, the largest daytime Independence Day observance in the Northwest.
 Enjoy music and honor a naturalized citizen, who has made outstanding contributions to their adopted country - the United States, while maintaining his or her ethnic heritage.